carpentries-incubator/python-packaging-publishing/episodes/03-packaging-installing.md

     return (temperature - 32) * (5 / 9)

 ```
-{: .language-python}

 We use this function a lot, so we don't want to have to copy and paste it every time.
 Instead, we can store it in a
 module and **import** it from there.
 You have probably imported modules or functions before, this time we will do that
 for our own code!

 <!-- What is my modular resuable code vs what is my analysis
 Keep motivation as easing in  and gradually scaling up to stay inclusive -->

 ## Pip